46elks/46elks-getting-started/README.md

 ## Getting started

-1. *credentials* (Username & password also known as api keys) to use the 46elks api.
-Create your free 46elks account at [46elks.com/create-account](https://www.46elks.com/create-account), to get a username and password.
+1. Get your credentials(api keys (username and password to connect to the api)).
+Create your [free 46elks account](https://www.46elks.com/create-account).
 2. *Documentation* is available at [46elks.com/docs](https://46elks.com/docs).
 3. You might want to dig right into *[Sample code](https://github.com/littlekid/testing-learning-to-create-a-good-getting-started-and-readme/tree/master/samples)*.